sbolch/AssetGoblin/README.md

 ### Images

-Resizes image's width (while preserving original ratio) according to the queried preset and transforms it to the queried format, e.g. if you have your settings.json just like the one above and a *path/to/image.png* file inside */path/to/workdir/assets/img*, you can do any of the following:
+Resizes image's width (while preserving original ratio) according to the queried preset and transforms it to the queried format, e.g. if you have the default settings and a *path/to/image.png* file inside */path/to/workdir/assets/img*, you can do any of the following:

 ```
 https://localhost:8080/img/lg/path/to/image.webp